Clifton893/Clifton893/README.md

 <!-- Add "Technology Toolbox" section with shields -->

 ## Writing ✍️
-I love writing, and you can find me on Medium.
-I write about Japanese history & culture, design, and racism.
+Writing has been a lifelong love of mine.
+You can find me on Medium, where I write about [Japanese history & culture](https://medium.com/sushi-chef-stories/the-tanabata-festival-ce20e0840142), [design](https://uxdesign.cc/what-being-a-chef-taught-me-about-ux-design-aad1d9b5ab23), and [racism](https://medium.com/@Clifton893/the-problem-with-awkwafina-f8ae3befb08).

 ## Let's Connect! 🌐
 *Talk to me about anything!
 Typography, cooking, Japanese culture, Nintendo, I can chat your ear off....* 😅